h-yung/decision-tree/README.md

 ## progress
 1. Config environment with Prettier and set up directory structure.
 2. Set up general document draft, to guide schema on server.
 3. Set up simple API and back end with document schema.
+Tested with Postman.
 4. Added fetch API to front end.
 5. Tried different approaches to styling and ended up landing on Tufte CSS.
+Left Tailwind and daisyui detritus everywhere.
 6. Added a "plant a tree" option; requests accepted with passcode.

 ## upcoming main issues
-- [ ] Config front end with daisyui.
-- [ ] Set up server side and test API with Postman.
-- [ ] Create form for posts.
-- [ ] Write API for front end.
-- [ ] Style with daisui.
-- [ ] Ignore daisyui and do some styling.
 - [ ] Build the "not sure" loop.
 - [ ] Add flourishes. (e.g., steps, preview/anim)
 - [ ] Integrate into full stack app.